 Personalize your experience with Penn State Extension.
 Subscribe today!

 Save For Later Print

 It sounds like you probably have a maternity colony in your attic where female bats gather and raise their young.
 Bats are generally very site faithful and the same breeding location will be used year after year.
 The best time for bat-proofing is in the early spring, before bats enter the roost, or in the fall, after the bats have left.
 Bats generally enter the roost in late April or early May and young are born in late May or early June.
 Young bats (pups) will be flightless until around mid-July so you want to avoid any bat proofing between May-July when you risk sealing bats in.
 If bat-proofing must be done while bats are inhabiting the building, it should be done by installing a one-way door after the pups are able to fly.
 One-way doors, are designed to allow bats to leave and not reenter a building.
-For more information on bat proofing and one way doorssee, the Penn State Extension Wildlife website.
+Find additional information on bat proofing and one way doorsfrom Penn State Extension.